· 7 min read

 Written in by Simon Lehmann Editor

 The bleach governs how much of the image is committed to the toner.
-Bleaching to completion converts the whole tonal scale, producing a uniform sepia.
-Stopping the bleach early leaves the deepest shadows as untoned metallic silver while the highlights and mid-tones bleach and redevelop to brown.
-The result is a split-toned print with warm highlights and cool, near-neutral shadows.
+Bleach to completion and the whole tonal scale converts to a uniform sepia.
+Stop early, or use a dilute bleach, and the deepest shadows stay as untoned metallic silver while the highlights and mid-tones redevelop brown, giving warm highlights over cool, near-neutral shadows.
+A roughly 1% working bleach with a little bromide acts slowly enough to interrupt by eye.

 How fixer is removed from a fibre paper base, the role of a hypo clearing agent, water-economical wash sequences, and tests for residual silver and hypo.